 According to Marston, Mr. Frye's lawyers came to him and he agreed to test the defendant gratis.
 Marston recalled: “I gave him a deception test in the District jail.
 No one could have been more surprised than myself to find that Frye's final story of innocence was entirely truthful!"
 His confession to the Brown murder was a lie from start to finish.
 The judge ruled that since Marston had tested Frye prior to trial, that he could not demonstrate the kymograph in court.
 Ultimately, Marston's involvement in this case resulted in a jury verdict of second degree murder, which indicates substantial doubt attributed by Marston and his blood pressure instrument.

-Though it is believed that the Frye vs. US case decision delivered a fatal blow to the admissibility of the polygraph test in trial court, today it is allowed in 29 states under the general acceptance rule.
-New Mexico and Ohio allow the routine use of the polygraph.
-A judge can allow results from the polygraph if both the prosecution and the defense agree to the test prior to being administered, coupled with acceptance of the polygraph from the local scientific community.
+Though it is believed that the Frye vs. US case decision delivered a fatal blow to the admissibility of the polygraph test in trial court, today it is allowed in 23 states under the “general acceptance rule.”
+New Mexico and Ohio allow the routine use of the polygraph, regardless of opposing counsel.
+Under the general acceptance rule, a judge can allow results from the polygraph if both the prosecution and the defense agree to the test prior to being administered, coupled with acceptance of the polygraph from the local scientific community.

 In 1921, a medical student named John Larson from the University of California invented the modern polygraph instrument, which was much more accurate in its results than the previous machine, the kymograph.
 It measured the subjects pulse, blood pressure and respiratory rate, recording the information on a rotating drum of smoke paper.
 In 1925, Leonarde Keeler refined the instrument.
 Instead of using smoke paper to record changes in the suspects’ reactions, he incorporated ink pens in order to ensure the efficiency of the machine.